polywrap/safe-playground/README.md

 First, you need to be in the `rs` directory.

-Then, update the salt nonce in the `deploy.rs` file:
+Then, update the salt nonce in the `./bin/deploy.rs` file:

 ```rs
     let deployment_input = DeploymentArgs {